Keloran/blog/content/post/steamdeck.md

 - RMA initiated - 5th July

 So I've had 2 steamdecks and not quite been 1 year since my original arrived, and ill be on my 3rd soon

+---

+### Update - December 2023
+Since my 3rd steamdeck arrived I have been using it wihout issue, it also has Guilikit joysticks, and now a dbrand teardown skin